-• TPI QC Fabrication Tol. (%): This factor is used when designing per ANSI/TPI 1-2007 and replaces the Quality Control Factor from ANSI/TPI 1-2002.
-A factor other than 0 will essentially reduce the grip capacity of the connector plates.
+• TPI QC Fabrication Tol. (%): This factor is used when designing per ANSI/TPI 1-2014 and your Quality Control Program.
+A positive factor other than 0 will essentially reduce the grip capacity of the connector plates.
 The reduction in the grip capacity may result in having more plate area on the members of a joint or allowing for more plating defects to be present with no corrective action required.
-Chapter 3 of ANSI/TPI 1-2007 provides the information on how to determine your Fabrication Tolerance factor, which you will enter as a percentage.
-When determining what your Fabrication Tolerance factor is, you should have a separate factor for 2x and 4x trusses.
+Chapter 3 of ANSI/TPI 1-2014 provides the information on how to determine your Fabrication Tolerance factor, which you will enter as a percentage.
+MiTek recommends using 20% and 11% respectively for 2x\ and 4x\ trusses, until your in-plant QC program determines different values are permitted.
 This factor will be reported on your truss design drawings and in a variety of your quality control print outs.
 Note: The setting "Use Existing Materials" prevents the changes in Fabrication Tolerance values from being applied.
 Any changes to these values will only be applied when you start the analysis from the beginning using Analyze Redesign.